drillby/automatization_of_pc/README.md

 This project contains some ideas how to automate my work on PC.

 ## Instalation and setup:
-I am using Python 3.10.1, so it is tested and debugged only for this version.
+I am using Python 3.10.1 and 3.8.10, so it is tested and debugged only for this version.

-This project is coded on a Windows mashine, so some changes may be needed to make it work on other platforms.
+This project is coded on both Windows and Linux.

 ### Server hosting:
 So far I am hosting a server on my PC using Flask library.
 Soon I will be hosting a server on RaspberryPi or Synology NAS if possible